junh1024/junh1024-Documents/Audio/Izotope Products Guide.md

 Version 10 (2022) adds an impact module to increase or decrease Dynamics.
 I wonder if it will be useful on your usual DRC Masters.
 In the past, I've been using Voxengo Transgainer for that.

 Version 11 (2023) adds a clarity module.
 Version 11 adds vocal balance to master assistant.
-It uses ML to separate and analyze the vocals to be the correct volume. this feature this also available in the elements addition.
+It uses ML to separate and analyze the vocals to be the correct volume.
+This feature is also available in the elements addition.
+Also worth a mention is Izotope RX 11 adds spectral recovery for LQ audio, potentially really old or recorded on cheap equipment.

+Version 12 (2025) adds a unlimiter module.
+Finally after 20 years, they made something that undoes one of the most destructive things in audio (of which they had a hand in).

 ### User Interface

 #### Controls

 You might not notice this, but the lack of rotary knobs is a deliberate design decision.
 Instead, they have sliders and sometimes, vertical knobs.
 You can also type in specific values.
 I don't have any problems with rotary knobs (if you can adjust the value via horizontal/vertical mouse movement), unless they behave literally like a rotary knob, like, you need to move the mouse in a circle to adjust the value.
 From version 6 text is enlarged and controls are simplified.
 But I wonder if you lose some control in the process.
-Version 10 onwards his circular elements which behave like vertical sliders like The Orb widgets in zynaptiq plugins.
+Version 10 onwards has circular elements which behave like vertical sliders like The Orb widgets in zynaptiq plugins.

 ![Ozone 11 orb controls](https://claudiomeloni.it/wp-content/uploads/2023/09/iZotope-Ozone-11.jpg)